dlt-hub/dlt/docs/website/docs/general-usage/customising-pipelines/removing_columns.md

    #{'id': 2, 'name': 'Jane Washington 2'}
    ```

-1. At last, create a pipeline:
+1. Finally, create a pipeline:

    ```python
    # Integrating with a DLT pipeline